mozilla/wiki.mozilla.org/README.md

 ### The Composer model
 Extensions installed with composer need to be updated using the `php tools/composer.phar` command.
 For information on usage of this command see the [Composer Documentation](https://getcomposer.org/doc/).
 There are several things to note about using Composer in conjunction with MediaWiki.
-- While Composer normally installs in a directory named vendor, they are also duplicated on install to the extensions directory.
-These should not be checked into git and as such need to be added to the .gitignore file.
+- While Composer normally installs in a directory named `vendor`, they are also duplicated on install to the `extensions` directory.
+These should not be checked into git and as such need to be added to the `.gitignore` file.
 - You need to be sure to `git add composer.lock` file whenever you make changes to the `composer.json` manually or with the `composer.phar` command.
 This will avoid errors when setting up a fresh install.
 - Composer automatically handles dependency resolution.
 Therefore you should not add any dependent extensions to the extensions directory.
 - Extensions installed with Composer are automatically loaded through the `vendor/autoload.php` file and do not need to be included in the `LocalSettings.php` file.